HariRaghavan1/sendr/README.md

-# Bork - AI Email Outreach Platform
+# Sendr - AI Email Outreach Platform

-Bork is an AI-powered email outreach and campaign management platform that helps you create, manage, and automate personalized email campaigns with intelligent prospect targeting.
+Sendr is an AI-powered email outreach and campaign management platform that helps you create, manage, and automate personalized email campaigns with intelligent prospect targeting.

 ## Features